 • Pick a newspaper and start reading the opinion section.
 I don't care what newspaper you choose.
-Look for opinions that are well-written, nuanced, and measured.
+If it were me, I would try less to find things that fit my own iterests, and instead choose opinions that are well-written, nuanced, and measured.